balena-io/services-masterclass/README.md

 CMD ["/usr/src/app/hello-world"]
 ```
 This uses a Debian Buster base image and installs the appropriate build tools
-(compiler, linker, headers, etc.) to build the small `hello-world` programme.
+(compiler, linker, headers, etc.) to build the small `hello-world` program.
 Note that we're building a static executable here, without any dependencies
 on shared libraries.
 This makes the final `hello-world` executable larger than
 it otherwise would be, but it is completely self-contained.